kpeez/neuromorphopy/README.md

 ## Documentation

-For more detailed usage and API reference, see our [documentation](docs/getting_started.md).
+For more detailed usage, see our [documentation](https://neuromorphopy.readthedocs.io/en/latest/getting_started/).